ggf84/ava/README.md

 This work is licensed under the [MIT License](LICENSE).

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `AVA` by you, shall be licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `ava` by you, shall be licensed as above, without any additional terms or conditions.